saeed-sufi/travel-agency/README.md

 * If `postcss([])` encounters an error we have to handle it in a way that the watch task doesn't terminate; we do so by adding `.on('error', function() {this.emit('end')}` to the watch task.

+* in order to disable scroll on `body`, add `{height: 100%; overflow: hidden;}` on body.
+Use case is when you open a lightbox and you don't want the page behind the lightbox be scrollable.

 ### Responsive Images

 * There are two scenarios when dealing with responsive images.